Tarlov Cyst Treatment

 Having rested through the night, on the second day after your surgery, we expect that you will begin feeling better.
 This includes improved energy levels and increased mobility (for example, short walks).
 Your pain may be different, and some symptoms may improve.
 That being said, please note that temporary post-surgical numbness in the buttock and/or private areas is common.
 Most patients are discharged from the hospital on this day.
 Should this be the case, you will be given discharge instructions prior to your departure.

 We promise to follow your progress closely, and look forward to seeing you at your post-operative appointment in our office.
-Please do not hesitate to contact our Nurse Liaison or our office with any questions or concerns at any time!
+Please do not hesitate to contact our office with any questions or concerns at any time!

 We look forward to being a part of your journey and care.